 Lumpectomy may be a good option for you if you meet these criteria:

-Research has shown that having a lumpectomy with radiation is just as effective as having your breast removed (mastectomy).
+Research has shown that having a lumpectomy with radiation is just as effective as having your breast removed.

-Your Mercy care team will make sure you understand what to expect before, during and after lumpectomy surgery.
-For example:
+Your Mercy cancer care team will make sure you understand what to expect before, during and after your lumpectomy.

 Surgery may be performed with local or general anesthesia.
 During the procedure, your Mercy surgeon removes the breast cancer tumor and a small amount of surrounding tissue.
 Most of the skin covering your breast (including your nipple and areola) usually remains intact.
 If it's necessary to remove your nipple and areola, you may be able to have them restored with breast reconstruction surgery.

 In addition, your surgeon may remove and examine lymph nodes during your lumpectomy to determine whether the cancer has spread beyond your breast.
 Lymph node removal options include:

 When your lumpectomy is finished, you’ll be moved to the recovery room.
 Your vital signs will be monitored to make sure you’re stable after surgery.
 Most patients go home the same day.

 You’ll receive post-surgical instructions for pain management, caring for the surgery site, bathing (if you have drains or stiches that aren’t absorbable), wearing a support bra and any arm exercises to do at home.